Tragedy is all around us.

 Through it all, God shone His spotlight on what happened, in Gordy’s words, turning the incomprehensible into the unbelievable.
 Nancy and Gordy saw that this was not about tragedy, rather it was about victory in Christ.
 Just consider, for example, how God magnified the missionary impact of this family:

 - 1500 people attended the funeral — which became a glorious celebration of the family, and testimony to God’s goodness.
+The funeral was live-streamed to 1600 more people.

 - The Engels were interviewed by the media – Gordy and Nancy gave their testimony and spoke openly about their faith over the air waves.